jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 5. Modify the `set_environment.bat` script with your local paths and run the script to add the *dklidar package* to the OPALS python environment.
 5. Run `donwload_files.py`.
 6. Run `create_checksums.bat` to create the checksums for the downloaded files.
 7. Verify checksums and establish any missing tiles using `checksum_qa.py`.
-Follow up by running `remove_missing_tiles.py` if you want to.
+Follow up by running `remove_missing_tiles.py` if you want.

 Once all those steps are completed...